MattsNotIt/UnrealEnginePlugins/README.md

 ![image](https://github.com/user-attachments/assets/da1fef40-bb9a-4cd5-846d-23b0810e1b9f)

 Hopefully the containers are pretty easy to understand in the game.
 It is just sliders and buttons to mess around with to get your desired result.
+P.S, In that screenshot, it shows that the ground inside of the container is wrong.
+I have fixed this by masking the floor area, but that screenshot is older than the updated version.